DanielTakeshi/Paper_Notes/reinforcement_learning/Deep_Recurrent_Q-Learning_for_Partially_Observable_MDPs.md

 important because normal DQN can only have a memory of the past four non-skipped frames, which is extremely limiting.

+**Update**: after re-reading this paper with some more LSTM experience, it now makes sense to just put one 84x84 frame as input to the LSTM.
+That's OK.
+I may have not had the right intuition before.

 ## Algorithm and Experiments